 Jilles Smits has produced yet another superb plan.
-The Genesis 2 is a very interesting sailplane that looks great and performs extremely well.
+The Genesis 2 at 1/3 scale is a very interesting sailplane that looks great and performs extremely well.
 Very stable in flight.
 Designed to take two retract units and capable of being built with lots of scale features.
 The kit is of a fully built-up structure (All wood).
 A glassfibre fuss will be available in the future.

 LAK Genesis 2 Shortkit and plan